M64GitHub/libtsprites/README.md

 ## CONCEPT

 The whole lib is based on the concept of `blocks`, not characters.
 2 blocks stacked form a regular character.
 A regular character has the height of 2, an upper block and a lower block.
 ASCII characters are 2 units in height.
+Rectangular shapes formed of `blocks` are called `regular sprites` - the code representation would be a `TSprite`.

+The coordinate-system by default uses measurements in blocks. `TSprites` can be moved freely on a virtual coordinate-system measured in blocks.
+Basically this means the Y-coordinates have twice the resolution of a character.
+ASCII characters in strings can be moved in blocksize in the X-dimension, but only in steps of 2 in the Y-dimension for example.

+With a bit of trickery, also completely smooth (almost pixelwise) movements of a pair of blocks can be achieved: in 1/8 fraction steps of a characters dimension.
+This only works for "logical blocks" in dimensions of a character (2 blocks in height).
+Those "double blocks" are called `soft blocks`.
+`soft-blocks` can be smoothly moved only: in either the X- or the Y-coordinate, not both at the same time.

+Combining 2 blocks to a soft block and using the same technique - also lines of arbitrary length are possible.
+Such lines share the movement property of a `soft-block` and are called `soft-lines`.
+Soft-blocks and soft-lines can be mainly used for a very limited usage-set due to their rather "big" visual blockyness of a full character.
+But with their interesting possibility to move them "freely" and "smooth", some nice special-effects are possible.

+In this means a special type of sprites is available, too: `line sprites`.
+Their code representation would be an `LSprite`.

-### Main Principles
+### Summary of Main Principles

  - `blocks`: half characters.
 Have a color or can be transparent: '▄' or '▀' are individual blocks.
+Shapes of blocks are called `regular sprites` or `TSprites`.
  - `soft blocks` and `soft lines`: leveraging UTF-8 block characters for pixelwise smooth (constrained) movements and positioning.
-The UTF-8 block characters enables to form (virtual) 8x8 blocks '█', that can be moved pixelwise: '▐▌'.
+The UTF-8 block characters enables to form (virtual) 8x8 blocks '█', that can be moved "pixelwise": '▐▌'.
 This is achieved by using 2 characters and specific combinations of foreground and background colors of the supported block character-set.
 A soft block is visually always (virtual) 8x8 pixels in dimension.
 The same concept also can be used to form lines of arbitrary length in virtual pixels: '▐█▌', '██▌'.
+A special type of sprites take leverage from these objects and is called `LSprite` or `line-sprite`.
- - `characters`:  ASCII/UNICODE characters
+ - `characters`:  ASCII/UNICODE characters.
+Shapes out of ASCII characters are called `ascii-sprites` or `ASprite`.

 ## EXAMPLE CODE